Naqada

 Naqada (Egyptian Arabic: نقادة Naqāda; Coptic language: ⲛⲉⲕⲁⲧⲏⲣⲓⲟⲛ Nekatērion; Ancient Greek: Παμπανις Pampanis, Ancient Egyptian: Nbyt "City of Gold") is a town on the west bank of the Nile in Qena Governorate, Egypt, situated ca. 20 km north of Luxor.
 It includes the villages of Tukh, Khatara, Danfiq, and Zawayda.
-According to the 1960 census, it is one of the most uninhabited areas and had only 3,000 inhabitants, mostly of Christian faith who preserved elements of the Coptic language up until the 1930s.
+According to the 1960 census, it is one of the most sparsely populated areas and had only 3,000 inhabitants, mostly of the Christian faith who preserved elements of the Coptic language up until the 1930s.

 The ancient town contained a cemetery that held approximately 2,000 graves.
 The first person to excavate the site was archaeologist Sir Flinders Petrie in 1894.
 Petrie was working for the Egypt Exploration Fund (now the Egypt Exploration Society) when he excavated the site.
 Some of the findings during the excavation included artifacts from the Amratian (Naqada I) and the Gerzeh (Naqada II).

 Archaeology

 "Naqada" (Nubt) literally means "City of Gold", reflecting the exceptional wealth of the eastern desert region in gold, and the strategic position of Naqada and its facing town of Koptos for the commerce of that gold.
-The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture generating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more adavanced than the regions of contemporary Lower Egypt.
+The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture generating surpluses which could generate demand for a variety of crafts, made the region especially advanced in terms of economic specialization and diversification, much more so than the regions of contemporary Lower Egypt.

 Naqada stands near the site of a prehistoric Egyptian necropolis: The town, called Ombos, was the centre of the cult of Set and large tombs were built there c.
 3500 BCE.

 The large quantity of remains from Naqada has enabled the dating of the entire archeological period throughout Egypt and its environs, hence the town name Naqada is used for the pre-dynastic Naqada culture c.
 4400–3000 BCE.
 Other Naqada culture archeological sites include el Badari, the Gerzeh culture, and Nekhen.

 Excavations

-Petrie's initial findings during his excavations lead him to incorrectly believe he had found a new race of people who had invaded Egypt during the First Intermediate Period.
+Petrie's initial findings during his excavations led him to incorrectly believe he had found a new race of people who had invaded Egypt during the First Intermediate Period.
 This would later be disproven by the work of Jacques de Morgan who had conducted his own digs in the Naqada Region.
-Morgan's findings showed that the artifacts came from an earlier era and this lead Petrie to revise his own findings.
+Morgan's findings showed that the artifacts came from an earlier era and this led Petrie to revise his own findings.